tdalberg/mapping-pathways/activities.md

 ## upcoming events
 ___

-- **Presentation** of the paper "Studying Course Consideration at Scale" (Chaturapruek et al) at the Cartalab meeting, Gates Computer Science, Stanford University, August 26, 2020.
+- **Presentation** of the paper "Studying Undergraduate Course Consideration at Scale" at the Cartalab meeting, online, Stanford University, August 26, 2020.

 ## past events
 ___